-No later than the second week of the student's graduating semester (i.e. the final semester of coursework), they must inform the committee of their plan to graduate that semester.
-Subsequently, the committee will assign a survey exam, which will comprise one or more research papers related to the student's track, together with a specific set of questions relating to the topic of the research papers.
+The final exam consists of a portfolio of representational projects from the student's Master's course work, a resume/CV, a LinkedIn profile, and a brief response to an assigned paper.
+The committee will assign a research paper related to the student's Focus Area(s), together with a specific set of questions.
 The student will be asked to write a 5-page report (in scientific format) that addresses the questions and submit it to the committee before the date determined on the exam scheduling form.
-The committee will then grade the report to determine a Pass/Fail grade and forward the signed examination ballots to the Graduate School.
+The committee will then grade the entire final project to determine a Pass/Fail grade and forward the signed examination ballots to the Graduate School.